nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # UniLink User Guide

-UniLink is a desktop app that allows university students to manage their contacts.
+UniLink is a desktop app that allows NUS students to manage their contacts.
 With UniLink, students can categorise their contacts into 'work', 'personal' and 'school' contacts to better manage their lives!

 ## Table of Contents